IBM/icp-airways/README.md

 ![icp4](icp4.png)

-2. Click on configure, fil up the required field and deploy
+2. Click on configure, fill up the required field and deploy
 3. Follow this [tutorial](https://developer.ibm.com/recipes/tutorials/deploy-db2-into-ibm-cloud-private/) to deploy Db2 in IBM Cloud Private

 > Note: when asked for persistant volume claim give shared-pvc while filling the form to deploy Db2